SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Supplementary Experiments

 \subsubsection{Memory Efficiency}

-In Table~\ref{tab:memory_eff}, we compare the network requirements for training $\pi_\theta$ in SafeRLHF and SafeDPO.
-Notably, since the reward, reward value, cost, and cost value functions in Safe RLHF are implemented using the same network as the policy, SafeDPO is significantly more memory-efficient than SafeRLHF.
+In Table~\ref{tab:memory_eff}, we compare the network components required to train the policy $\pi_\theta$ in SafeRLHF and SafeDPO.
+SafeRLHF requires separate networks for the reward model, reward value function, cost model, and cost value function in addition to the policy and reference policy.
+In contrast, SafeDPO directly optimizes the policy using preference data and does not require training auxiliary reward or cost networks.